 The ACE Snapshot GUI interacts with the hardware via the JTAG interface.
-Interactively specified trigger conditions are transferred to the design, and collected monitor data is transferred back to the GUI, which displays the data using a built-in waveform viewer.
-The figure below shows the components involved in a Snapshot debug session.
+Interactively-specified trigger conditions are transferred to the design, and collected monitor data is transferred back to the GUI, which displays the data using a built-in waveform viewer.
+The following figure shows the components involved in a Snapshot debug session:

-Figure 14: Snapshot Overview
+Figure 17: Snapshot Overview